 Section 6.3 Election: The Voting Representatives shall be nominated and elected in the same

 manner and at the same time as the Officers.
-Voting Representatives may be removed by a two-thirds vote of the members of the Council present at a Council meeting for any breach of fiduciary duty or other unacceptable conduct that seriously harms the interests of the organization, the Democratic Party Committee Abroad, or the Democratic Party of the United States of America.
+Voting Representatives may be removed by a two-thirds vote of the members of the Council present at a Council meeting upon grounds found by the Council to constitute good and sufficient cause.

-Section 6.4 Term: DPCA Voting Representatives shall serve for terms of two years or until successors are elected or they resign or are removed from office.
+Section 6.4 Term: DPCA Voting Representatives shall serve until the next Elections Meeting to elect their successors or they resign or are removed from office.

 Section 6.5 Gender: Gender balance rules of the Democratic Party apply to the Voting